sammiee5311/mp4-download-and-converter/README.md

     - `DOWNLOAD_PATH` is a directory where you want to download to.
     - `CONVERTED_PATH` is a directory where you want to save converted videos to.
     - `VIDEOS_TEXT_FILE` is a text file with urls that you want to download.
+- create python venv and install dependencies
     - use `make all` to create venv and install dependencies (if your os is mac os).
+    - or create virtual python3.10 environment and download dependencies (`pip install -r requirements.txt`).
 - use `convert`, `download` or `together` command with `python main.py`
     - example : `python main.py convert`